Excellent career prospects in biotechnology and related fields

 This course is particularly suited to those who wish to pursue a career in biotechnological or pharmaceutical industries, which are priority areas in both UK and abroad.
 However, this course will also equip you to pursue careers in hospital laboratories and research institutes, or to continue to a PhD programme.

 I have really enjoyed studying for the MSc in Biotechnology at the University of Salford.
 My tutor, Natalie Ferry, has been especially helpful and supportive and actually helped me get a job after the course at the Christie Hospital Oncology Unit in Manchester.
 I am currently undertaking the role of Clinical Trials Coordinator and was passed this opportunity by Natalie.
 I have particularly enjoyed the lab classes as part of this course and the tutors were all really helpful and would respond to any queries really quickly.
 I would definitely recommend this course to others as long as you are well organised and have good practical skills.

 Kariem Reda Ahmed, 2014-15

-I particularly enjoyed the Plant Biotechnology module of the course and found the lab work helpful as this related to the theoretical aspects of the course and really helped me to understand certain elements.
+I particularly enjoyed the Plant Biotechnology (now Green Biotechnology) module of the course and found the lab work helpful as this related to the theoretical aspects of the course and really helped me to understand certain elements.
 This course has helped me in terms of career potential and I am now looking at roles in Pharmaceutical companies, in hospitals and in food processing.
 I am also considering continuing my studies at Salford and working towards a PhD in stem cells and cancers.